 The Zoning Ordinance regulates lot size and building dimensions – as well as their placement on property lots.
 There may be other limitations based on which district you live in; please check the ordinance itself (link), or contact the Zoning Administrator (phone: 906 573-3333 / email: mike.tietjen at gmail.com) if you have further questions.

 - Vacation Rental Notice

 Zoning Board of Appeals

-The Zoning Board of Appeals interprets the wording in the Zoning Ordinance, hears appeals on decisions made by the Zoning Administrator, and may grant variances (an exception to zoning requirements; see Zoning Variance Application).
-Three township residents (Jim Stone, Martin Dolan, Brian Bresette; alternate: vacant) serve three year terms on this board.
-To apply for a vacancy or open seat, you must send a letter of interest to Onota Township.
+The Zoning Board of Appeals (ZBA) interprets the wording in the Zoning Ordinance, hears appeals on decisions made by the Zoning Administrator, and may grant variances (an exception to zoning requirements; see Zoning Variance Application).
+Three township residents (Martin Dolan, Brian Bresette, 3rd seat: vacant, alternate: Gregg Quinn) serve three year terms on this board.
+To apply for a vacancy, you must send a letter of interest to Onota Township.
 Hearings & meetings are only held on an as-needed basis.